KhizarAziz/C3AE_age_estimation_notebook/README.md

 # C3AE: Age_estimation - Implemented in Notebook (Google Colab)
-C3AE Implementation in Google Jupyer/Colab notebook.
+C3AE: Facial Age Estimation Project Implementation in Google Jupyer/Colab notebook.
 A Very Easy Unofficial Implementation of C3AE(Age estimation) model in Google Colab using keras.
 I have kept the Code very simple & wrote too many comments, almost on every line.... for better understanding of beginners like me:) & whoever wants to build something on top it....